Sunday, January 24, 2010

 “You come of the Lord Adam and the Lady Eve.
 And that is both honor enough to erect the head of the poorest beggar, and shame enough to bow the shoulders of the greatest emperor on earth.
 Be content.” – Chapter 15, pg.
 218

-So those were some of my favorite book quotes from Prince Caspian.
+So those were some of my favorite book quotes from The Chronicles of Narnia: Prince Caspian by C.S.
+Lewis.

 Sunday, December 27, 2009